-A comedy plot line in which a character wrongly believes another character to be gay, either because of misinformation received or because of the supposedly gay character's own misinterpreted words and actions.
-Once the character is taken to be a homosexual, all his words and actions become laden with innuendo and further misunderstandings, humor (and Unfortunate Implications) ensue.
+A comedy plot line in which a character wrongly believes another character to be gay, either because of misinformation received or because of the supposedly gay character's own misinterpreted words and actions, usually an invocation of Gender Nonconforming Equals Gay.
+Once the character is taken to be a homosexual, all his words and actions become laden with innuendo and further misunderstandings, and humor ensues.

 This can often be caused with supernatural secrets, such as superpowers or lycanthropy, which aren't immediately obvious, or various other embarrassing secrets.